toptensoftware/codeonly/readme.md

 ### Dynamic Style Properties

-To dynamically set a style property on an element, use the `style_` prefix:
+To dynamically change a style property on an element, use the `style_` prefix:

 ```js
 // when textColor returns 'red':